alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_01-UML_Common_Components/06-155/06-155_UML_Comments_and_Notes.md

 ### 1.1     Definition and Purpose

-UML Comments (also referred to as **Notes**) are supplementary documentation elements that provide descriptive markup within UML diagrams.
-They serve as a bridge between formal UML notation and natural language explanation, enabling clearer communication of design intent and implementation details.
+UML Comments (also referred to as **Notes**) are **supplementary documentation elements that provide descriptive markup within UML diagrams**.

+They serve as *a bridge between formal UML notation and natural language* explanation, enabling clearer communication of design intent and implementation details.

 Comments are **non-formalized** annotations that can contain virtually any descriptive text, making them highly flexible tools for enhancing diagram readability and comprehension.